moloch--/reasonably-secure-electron/README.md

 * `nativeWindowOpen` - Whether to use native `window.open()`, because what could go wrong?
 Defaults to `false`.
 * `safeDialogs` - Whether to enable browser style consecutive dialog protection.

 There is no one flag to disable all of the Node integrations in the renderer process, so instead we must disable `nodeIntegration`, `nodeIntegrationInWorker`, `nodeIntegrationInSubFrames`, `webviewTag`, `enableRemoteModule`, and `nativeWindowOpen`.
 Then we enable `sandbox`,`contextIsolation`, and `webSecurity` to ensure any malicious code injected via XSS cannot easily escape the renderer process.
+As the [Electron Security documentation](https://electronjs.org/docs/tutorial/security) points out it's imperative to disable both `nodeIntegration` as well as enable `contextIsolation` to ensure we properly contain the renderer process.

+Next we'll need to selectively re-enable some native functionality and expose it to the renderer process, otherwise we may as well just load the application in the browser.
+There are a few different ways we can selectively expose functionality to the DOM.
+The first way is using the `remote` module, but as the Electron documentation even points out this module is dangerous, and we've already disabled it so that's not an option.
+Electron provides another mechanism called the "preload script" that executes before the DOM is loaded and allows us to expose arbitrary JavaScript symbols to the DOM runtime, and with `contextIsolation` enable the preload script is somewhat safeguarded from tampering by the DOM code.
+T

+The preload script always has access to the NodeJS APIs and has access to the same `window` object as the DOM.
+The intention of this functionality is so that we can re-introduce Node symbols.
+However, giving the DOM code direct access to Node symbols is dangerous, and will likely lead to escape vectors.
+We could also expose custom symbols that perform validation of arguments and this is slightly more safe, but not ideal.

+Instead we can leverage the browser's `postMessage` API to allow the preload script and the DOM to communicate over an existing mechanism without exposing any of the privileged preload symbols or code directly to the DOM code.
+[Doyensec](https://blog.doyensec.com/2019/04/03/subverting-electron-apps-via-insecure-preload.html)

 ```
                              |------------- Renderer --------------|